 How Often Will You Be Using The Controller?

-If you plan on mixing on a regular basis you want a controller that is going to be able to take the punishment.
-This becomes even more important if you plan on taking your controller with you to a friends house or parties.
+If you plan to jump on the decks on a regular basis you’ll want something that is going to be able to take the punishment.
+This becomes even more important if you plan on taking your DJ setup with you to a friend’s house or parties.

 Entry-level controllers are often compact but need to be connected to a laptop or PC.